top of page

 Why Owners Bring Me Into This Decision Early

-Since 2014, I've closed $150M+ in San Diego apartment sales — including long-term owner exits, 1031 trades, inherited property dispositions, and pre-regulatory sales.
-I'll give you an honest read on whether selling makes sense for your specific situation — including the cases where I'll tell you to hold.
+This is a high-stakes financial decision, and most owners benefit from running it past someone who's seen hundreds of similar situations.
+Since 2014, I've closed $150M+ in San Diego apartment sales — long-term owner exits, 1031 trades, inherited dispositions, and pre-regulatory sales.
+I'll give you an honest read on whether selling makes sense for your situation — including the cases where I'll tell you to hold.
 See how I sell apartment buildings.